zenkaeser/Git-1/week1/review.md

 ```

 Supply your Github email address instead of this fake one.
 Accept the default location storage (default file) for the keys.
-When prompted for a passphrase, make up one, and don't forget it !
+When prompted for a passphrase, make up one, and don't forget it!
 This is your private key, do not share it with anyone.
 You will have id\\\_*rsa and id\\\_rsa.pub files in the directory at the following path /c/Users/<your_user_name>/.ssh/

- You want to copy the contents of the id\_rsa.pub (open it with a simple text editor or use the command cat in the command line)
+ You want to copy the contents of the id\_rsa.pub (open it with a simple text editor or use the command cat in the command line).
 After you copy the contents of the id\_rsa.pub file, go to the GitHub account, go to the settings find SSH and GPG keys option and add New SSH key.

 # 4 Branches